Web & Digital

 1. Expose tools with WebMCP (the frontier, highest leverage)

 The most direct move is to hand agents a menu of callable actions instead of a UI to reverse-engineer.
-The emerging browser standard for this is [WebMCP](/blog/what-is-webmcp): your site registers tools like `checkavailability` or `bookappointment` as structured functions, and the agent calls them with exact parameters — no screenshots, no guessing.
+The emerging browser standard for this is WebMCP: your site registers tools like check_availability or book_appointment as structured functions, and the agent calls them with exact parameters — no screenshots, no guessing.

 WebMCP is in a Chrome origin trial as of mid-2026, so this is early — but it is the clearest expression of agentic optimization, and being ready early is a genuine advantage.